Blake-Madden/i18n-check/README.md

 - Lines longer than 120 characters.
 - Spaces missing between "//" and their comments.

-*[1]* Strings are considered translatable if inside of [gettext](https://www.gnu.org/software/gettext/), [wxWidgets](https://www.wxwidgets.org), or [Qt](https://www.qt.io) l10n functions.
+¹ Strings are considered translatable if inside of [gettext](https://www.gnu.org/software/gettext/), [wxWidgets](https://www.wxwidgets.org), or [Qt](https://www.qt.io) l10n functions.
 This includes functions and macros such as `gettext()`, `_()`, `tr()`, `translate()`, `QT_TR_NOOP()`, `wxTRANSLATE()`, etc.<br />
-*[2]* Variables are determined to be ID variables if they are integral types with "ID" in their name.
+² Variables are determined to be ID variables if they are integral types with the whole word "ID" in their name.

 Refer [here](Example.md) for example usage.